 As you can see, the TruSense’s advanced technology is perfect for eliminating bacteria and viruses at an affordable price.

-This product is manufactured by Guardian Technologies.
+This germ-killing air purifier is manufactured by Guardian Technologies.
 Guardian Technologies is another well respected company in the air purification industry.
 They offer a wide range of air quality products.

 - HEPA Filter

 - Activated Carbon Filter